Girl, Woman, Other: Critical response

-The review aggregator website Book Marks reported that 57% of critics gave the book a "rave" review, while the remaining 43% expressed "positive" impressions.

-Emily Rhodes of the Financial Times said that "Evaristo writes sensitively about how we raise children, how we pursue careers, how we grieve and how we love", while Johanna Thomas-Corr of The Sunday Times describes Girl, Woman, Other as "a triumphantly wide-ranging novel, told in a hybrid of prose and poetry, about the struggles, longings, conflicts and betrayals of 12 (mostly) black women and one non-binary character."
-Evaristo's polyphony of voices is successful and compelling, according to Josie Mitchell of Literary Review, who writes, "The perspectives complement and contest one another, amounting to a glorious, atmospheric set of ventriloquisms."
+Emily Rhodes of the Financial Times said: "Evaristo writes sensitively about how we raise children, how we pursue careers, how we grieve and how we love", while Johanna Thomas-Corr of The Sunday Times describes Girl, Woman, Other as: "a triumphantly wide-ranging novel, told in a hybrid of prose and poetry, about the struggles, longings, conflicts and betrayals of 12 (mostly) black women and one non-binary character."
+Evaristo's polyphony of voices is successful and compelling, according to Josie Mitchell of Literary Review, who writes: "The perspectives complement and contest one another, amounting to a glorious, atmospheric set of ventriloquisms."
 According to Sarah Ladipo Manyika, writing for the New Statesman, Evaristo "continues to expand and enhance our literary canon.
 If you want to understand modern-day Britain, this is the writer to read."

 Accolades

 Girl, Woman, Other was joint winner (with Margaret Atwood's The Testaments) of the 2019 Booker Prize, and was shortlisted for the 2019 Gordon Burn Prize.
 The Booker judges described the work as "a must-read about modern Britain and womanhood".
 It was named one of the top ten books of 2019 by the Washington Post.

 Girl, Woman, Other was one of Barack Obama's 19 favourite books of 2019 and Roxane Gay's favourite book of 2019, and is the 12th bestselling hardback fiction book in the UK.
 It stands as a Sunday Times bestseller and book of the decade for The Guardian, and was identified as book of the year 25 times, including as O, The Oprah Magazine's best LGBT book, Time magazine's 100 must read books, CBC's 28 best international fiction, Elle's 13 best feminist books, Amazon editors' pick of the year and Apple Books best of the year, as well as The Times' best audio book of 2019.

-Evaristo received recognition as one of the Financial Times's Women in 2019: the game changers and is currently shortlisted for the Women's Prize, British Book Awards: Fiction Book of the Year and Publishing Triangle Awards (USA).
-Featured in OkayAfrica's 100 Women 2020 she is also longlisted for the Orwell Prize for Political Fiction, Glass Bell Awards, Australian Book Industry Awards and Visionary Honours Awards.
+Evaristo received recognition as one of the Financial Times's Women in 2019: the game changers and is currently shortlisted for the Women's Prize, British Book Awards: Fiction Book of the Year/ and Publishing Triangle Awards (USA).
+Featured in OkayAfrica's 100 Women 2020 she is also longlisted for the Orwell Prize for Political Fiction, Glass Bell Award, Australian Book Industry Awards and Visionary Honours Awards.

 Girl, Woman, Other was included on the "Big Jubilee Read" list of 70 books selected by a panel of experts, and announced by the BBC and The Reading Agency in April 2022, to celebrate the Platinum Jubilee of Elizabeth II in June 2022.